codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 - ``ALL`` The node enables this feature.
 It rejects all queries, but maintains any existing client connections.

 - ``ALL_KILL`` The node enables this feature.
-It rejects all queries and kills existing client connections without waiting, including those set as Global.
+It rejects all queries and kills existing client connections without waiting, including the current connection.

 .. code-block:: mysql